xelabit/aacimp2015-video-surveillance-systems/README.md

 Harvesting information from video surveillance systems
 ================================
 ### Project Structure
-> An overview how how the project is structured
+> An overview how the project is structured

 ```
 Project Root/